About Us

 How We Work

-As a not-for-profit, our work is grounded in core values of transparency, collaboration, and ensuring voices often excluded from policymaking are heard.
+Our work is grounded in collaboration, transparency and a commitment to ensuring that voices too often excluded from policymaking are heard.

 “I love nothing more than combining my creative and political sensitivity to connect networks, influence decision makers and act strategically in the interests of our sectors.”